kleung-lab/SILAC-analysis/README.md

+# SILACanalysis
+To process and analyze SILAC data generated from Skyline export.
+Used in following manuscripts -

+Chen, W., Mou, K. Y., Solomon, P., Aggarwal, R., Leung, K. K., & Wells, J. A. (2021).
+Large remodeling of the Myc-induced cell surface proteome in B cells and prostate cells creates new opportunities for immunotherapy.
+Proceedings of the National Academy of Sciences of the United States of America, 118(4), 1–11.
+10.1073/pnas.2018861118

+Leung, K. K., Wilson, G. M., Kirkemo, L. L., Riley, N. M., Coon, J. J., & Wells, J. A. (2020).
+Broad and thematic remodeling of the surfaceome and glycoproteome on isogenic cells transformed with driving proliferative oncogenes.
+Proceedings of the National Academy of Sciences of the United States of America, 117 (14), 7764–7775. https://doi.org/10.1073/pnas.1917947117

+Wei, J., Leung, K., Truillet, C., Ruggero, D., Wells, J. A., & Evans, M. J. (2020).
+Profiling the Surfaceome Identifies Therapeutic Targets for Cells with Hyperactive mTORC1 Signaling.
+Molecular & Cellular Proteomics : MCP, 19 (2), 294–307. https://doi.org/10.1074/mcp.RA119.001785

+Leung KK, Nguyen A, Shi T, Tang L, Ni X, Escoubet L, MacBeth KJ, DiMartino J, Wells JA.
+Multiomics of azacitidine-treated AML cells reveals variable and convergent targets that remodel the cell-surface proteome.
+Proc Natl Acad Sci U S A. 2019 Jan 8;116(2):695-700. doi: 10.1073/pnas.1813666116.
+Epub 2018 Dec 24.
+10.1073/pnas.1813666116

+# General instructions
 General steps for processing skyline data using the skyline_database.skyr
 1. process data using CalRatio function, (need skyline export file, parameter file, SILAC_v2.R file)
 2. save data so you are not re-processing data each time